wp-plugins/in-over-your-archives/readme.txt

 == Screenshots ==

 1. The archive as implemented on inoveryourhead.net
-2. This is the color customization in the admin section
+2. This is the colour customization in the admin section

 == Changelog ==

+= 1.4.1 =
+* implemented shortcode filtering by category.
+* various tweaks and performance improvements

+= 1.4 =

+* Mainly Javascript optimizations.
+* Fixed a few bugs:
+** broken links to prev / next years

 = 1.3.1 =